Donald Trump Firing Robert Mueller? Fears On The Rise After Trump Decries Michael Cohen’s FBI Raid

 Trump has grown increasingly critical of Mueller.
 After initially saying he welcomed the investigation and hoped it would conclude quickly, Trump has since expressed agitation as Mueller’s investigation led to indictments against members of Trump’s inner circle including former campaign manager Paul Manafort and National Security Adviser Michael Flynn.
 Trump attacked Mueller by name in a tweet last month.

-Trump could not directly fire Mueller, and would have to first fire Deputy Attorney General Rod Rosenstein, who has publicly supported Mueller, and replace him with someone who would then fire Mueller.
+Trump could not directly fire Mueller and would have to first fire Deputy Attorney General Rod Rosenstein, who has publicly supported Mueller and replace him with someone who would then fire Mueller.
 Attorney General Jeff Sessions recused himself from any matters related to Russia after it was revealed that he was not honest about his contact with Russian officials during Trump’s campaign.

 Despite the worries that Donald Trump may fire Robert Mueller, the president has not commented directly on his plans or if he might be considering firing Mueller.